 As an employee at the school, staff are a representative of the school, and must dress in a way that is appropriate, or required, for the workplace and the work they are doing.
 Staff must be clean and tidy and make sure they have good personal hygiene.
-Clothes will not display any offensive or political slogans, should not be over-revealing and we ask that tattoos are covered up.
+Clothes will not display any offensive or political slogans, should not be over-revealing and we ask that tattoos are covered up where feasible.
+If an employee is unsure whether any item of clothing is inappropriate then they should not wear it to work.